HuiGuanLab/DL-DKD/README.md

 ## DL-DKD on Activitynet
 ### Required Data
-Run the following script to download the video feature and text feature of the Activitynet dataset and place them in the specified path.
-The data can also be downloaded from [Kuake pan](https://pan.quark.cn/s/4df1583afa13).
+The data can be downloaded from [Kuake pan](https://pan.quark.cn/s/4df1583afa13) or [Google drive](https://drive.google.com/drive/folders/11dRUeXmsWU25VMVmeuHc9nffzmZhPJEj?usp=sharing).
 Please refer to [here](https://github.com/HuiGuanLab/ms-sl/tree/main/dataset) for more description of the dataset.

 ```
 ROOTPATH=$HOME/VisualSearch